Daughter of Hour Glass founders pleads guilty to drug abuse

-SINGAPORE - Audrey Tay May Li, whose parents founded luxury watch retailer The Hour Glass, has pleaded guilty to abusing drugs several times over two years, which saw her once turning up for a psychiatric assessment in an intoxicated state.
+Audrey Tay May Li, whose parents founded luxury watch retailer The Hour Glass, has pleaded guilty to abusing drugs several times over two years, which once saw her turning up for a psychiatric assessment in an intoxicated state.

 Tay was arrested after admitting to a police officer that she had taken the drug ketamine prior to the incident.

-While out on bail, she relapsed into drugs and was found out when she failed a urine test.
+While out on bail, she relapsed into drug abuse and was found out when she failed a urine test.

 Deputy Public Prosecutor Carene Poh told the court that Tay had gone to a Thai restaurant in Orchard Towers at about 9pm on Aug 27, 2015.